Melitta Single Portions GmbH & Co. Kommanditgesellschaft

 (3) If the Provider has no evidence of having received the payment within 28 days after a receivable has fallen due, the Provider will pass the unpaid receivable on to a collection agency.

 Consumers have a general right to withdraw from an agreement.
 For further details on this right of withdrawal please see the Provider’s withdrawal instructions.

 The Provider retains title to the goods supplied until such time as full payment of the purchase price owed by the customer has been received.

-(1) The Provider will only deliver to addresses within Germany; collection in person is not possible.
-The delivery times are set out in the relevant offer.
+(1) The delivery times and the regions supplied are set out in the relevant offer.
+Collection in person is excluded.
 Any delivery times that differ from those stated in the offer shall be specifically pointed out by the Provider before the agreement is concluded.
 The start of the delivery time stated by the Provider is subject to the customers’ timely and proper fulfilment of their obligations, in particular their provision of a correct delivery address when placing an order.

 (2) If the Provider is unable to deliver the goods ordered, through no fault of his own, because the Provider’s supplier fails to meet his contractual obligations, then the Provider shall notify the customer without delay of the fact that the ordered goods are not available.
 Either party will have the right to revoke the agreement if this is the case.
 Any consideration already received from the other party shall be refunded without delay.
 The customer’s statutory rights remain unaffected.